tensorflow/tfjs/BAZEL_MIGRATION.md

 * For browser tests, it may be worth checking that all desired browser configurations will run in nightly CI.
 * Make sure browser tests include all required tests.
 The `enumerate_tests` rule is usually necessary to make the browser actually run tests.
 * Make sure as many cloudbuild steps as possible are converted to Bazel, and that those steps are removed from the cloudbuild file.
-  * TODO: Repo-wide linting so the lint steps can be removed from `cloudbuild.yml`.
-* If the build and tests are fully handled by Bazel and don't need any other cloudbuild steps, make sure the package's `cloudbuild.yml` file is removed and the package is removed from [scripts/package_dependencies.json](https://github.com/tensorflow/tfjs/blob/master/scripts/package_dependencies.json).
+* If the build and tests are fully handled by Bazel and don't need any other cloudbuild steps, make sure the package's `cloudbuild.yml` file is removed.
+Do not remove the package from [scripts/package_dependencies.json](https://github.com/tensorflow/tfjs/blob/master/scripts/package_dependencies.json).
 * Make sure tests are tagged with `nightly` or `ci` (`tfjs_web_test` automatically tags tests with `nightly` and `ci`).
 * Make sure the main `pkg_npm` rule is tagged with `ci` or `nightly` so all parts of the build are tested.
 * Make sure the `package.json` scripts are updated and that the package.json includes `@bazel/bazelisk` as a dev dependency.